tehcentr2014/cherry-leaves-5-4/README.md

 ## Unfixed Bugs

-- The application was deployed on [Heroku] (https://cherry-leaves-5-4-67299393f5ab.herokuapp.com/) with limited functionality, because the Heroku platform has a slug limit of 500 MB, so the application was also published on Streamlit with more functionality - https://cherry-leaves-4.streamlit.app/.
+- The application was deployed on [Heroku] (https://cherry-leaves-5-4-67299393f5ab.herokuapp.com/) with limited functionality, because the Heroku platform has a slug limit of 500 MB, so the application was also published on Streamlit with full functionality - https://cherry-leaves-t3-fp7zxkrtcvo8rjsswjcpbz.streamlit.app/.

 ## Deployment